wp-plugins/social-media-tab/readme.txt

 Social Media Tab can be easily customized.
 You can set such options as:

 - Width and height px of icons
-- Vertical position on the screen
+- Horizontal position on the screen
 - Left or right side of the screen

 == Changelog ==